skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 The walkthrough is divided in many smaller segments, covering all the actions from one major save point to the next.
 Each section begins with the items to be collected during that part, followed by the instructions in bullet-point format, and ends with the suggested target time and target Gil which you should have at that point, as well as the number of random battles allowed during that section (mostly 0).

 Important AP gains and suggested progress on specific abilities are listed together with the battles in which you get the AP, mostly boss battles.
 Keep in mind that these are minimum; you may have more AP for some abilities if following one stat path as opposed to another, but as long as you have the minimum, you're good.
-You might also learn other abilities without it being mentioned - that's fine as well.
+You might also learn other abilities without it being mentioned &ndash; that's fine as well.
 Only the crucial abilities are tracked.

 A large part of the walkthrough (up to Disc 3) is uniform for all possible stat paths, but from Disc 3 onwards there will be several forks in the road depending on which part you'll be following.
 Path specific instructions are given in separate information boxes, along with the estimated time and Gil changes due to the respective detour.
 If these detours apply to your game, then you need to apply the time and Gil changes to the target ones.
 Otherwise ignore everything in these boxes.